GUIDE 2024

 • Knowledge of at least one coding language.

-• Excellent research skills to verify and review documents.
+• Excellent research skills in verifying and reviewing documents.

 • Excellent data entry and detail-oriented abilities.